Drop-off Health Exam: $65

 We now also offer Simparica monthly flea and tick prevention for dogs.
 It is not labelled for cats.
 We are also using this to treat Demodex Mange.
 Simparica is the only medication in it’s class to have published data for the treatment of Demodex and Sarcoptes.

 We are excited to offer Seresto collars for fleas.
 These offer 8 months of both flea and tcik protection.
 Normally, we do not recommend flea and tick collars because they are usually not effective.
 The Seresto collar is made by Bayer, a leader in flea and tick control.
 We highly recommend this collar.
-At the prices we offer them at $55, they are the most cost effective flea control available, costing you around $7/month.
 This is not good if your dogs chew on each other’s collars.

 Adult fleas live on your canine and contaminate the animal’s environment with immature flea stages.
 Look for black specks on your pet to determine if your pet has fleas.
 If you are still seeing fleas after treatment, you will need to treat your house as well.
 You need to treat all pets in the house at one time for it to be effective.